Stop Procrastination: The 7-minute Boost from Idling to Productivity

 Procrastination is the avoidance of doing a task that needs to be accomplished.
 It is the practice of doing more pleasurable things in place of less pleasurable ones, or carrying out less urgent tasks instead of more urgent ones, thus putting off impending tasks to a later time.
 Sometimes, procrastination takes place until the “last minute” before a deadline.

 Many of us have a reckless tendency every now and then to misrepresent a well-known proverb to sound like this: Never do today what you can put off until tomorrow.
 After all, the world will not come to an end.
 And it makes the cut, to some extent, but one must draw the line somewhere.
-Once you go far beyond the line, procrastination has got all the chances to play a dirty trick on you.
+Once you go far beyond the line, procrastination has got a good chance to play a dirty trick on you.
 The danger mostly holds true for business owners, and those working in managerial positions, subordinates being rarely caught in a trap.
 You’ve registered a company, knocked together a team of profs, launched a website – now it’s time to give a salute to business procrastination – a trouble that lies in wait for every entrepreneur, newbies and tycoons alike.

 At the initial startup phase, it’s a sense of duty towards their business-baby that drives business owners and seems to be a shot in the arm.
 Once their business has been set in motion, startupers start putting ‘trifles’ into cold storage, thus accumulating them in giant piles.